Participatory Research Network Hub

 Our cross-faculty Participatory Research Network is showcasing these projects as a means to support the development of participatory research at the University of Sheffield.

-More about the PRN2023-2024 projects and outputs
+More about the PRN2024-2025 projects and outputs

 Equality, Diversity and Inclusion (EDI) in Research Ethics

-The University Research Ethics Committee (UREC) and the Participatory Research Network (PRN@TUoS) have created a series of videos and resources demonstrating the challenges and opportunities for conducting ethical research when using collaborative and participatory methods.
+The University Research Ethics Committee (UREC) and the Participatory Research Network (PRN@TUoS) have created a series of videos demonstrating the challenges and opportunities for conducting ethical research when using collaborative and participatory methods.

-EDI in research ethics videos and resources
+Videos: EDI in research ethics

 Dr Jennifer Burr (School of Medicine and Population Health), Dr Kirsty Liddiard and Dr Sophie Phillips (School of Education)